ddennis/Typescript-browserify-npm/README.md

 For me the biggest deal is the static analysis and improved code completion.

+## Install
-## install - this project requires nodejs to be installed
+ This project requires nodejs to be installed

     npm install

 ## start the dev server ##